-37. Members of the Partnership should comply with the Councillor's Code of Conduct, made under the Ethical Standards in Public Life etc. (Scotland) Act 2000, or in the case of non-councillor members such parts as apply to them.
+37. Members of the Partnership should comply with the "Model Code of Conduct for Members of Boards of Devolved Public Bodies (2014), made under the Ethical Standards in Public Life etc. (Scotland) Act 2000,

 Partnership Business - Responsibility of the Proper Officer